mkashirin/mkashirin/README.md

 I like building ML and AI models with Python, and implement some low-level utilities with Zig.

 For example, you can check out Scratches for a comprehensive deep learning construction guide.
-Or if you would rather look at some proper low-level programming, Filez — a simple file buffer over TCP — might work for you.
+Or if you would rather look at some low-level programming, Filez — a simple file buffer over TCP — might work for you.

 ## Learning